ElanMedoff/personal-site/_posts/global-find-and-replace-in-vim.md

 )
 ```

 First, the `nargs = "*"` indicates that our user command can take any number of arguments.
 The arguments are passed through `opts.args` as a space-separated string.
-Unfortunatley Lua lacks a built in split function, but we can use our own from stackoverflow.
+Unfortunatley, Lua lacks a built in split function, but we can use our own from stackoverflow.
 We can interpolate the values with `string.format` (remember that Lua is 1-indexed!), and execute the command with `nvim_command`.
 Finally, we can set a keymaping.

 One last note: if you regret your find and replace, don't panic!
 You can easily undo your changes with `:cdo undo`.